srodri10/DSDN-Blog/README.md

 ## Table of Contents

 1.-Installation
 2.-Project Motivation
 3.-File Descriptions
 4.-Results
 5.-Licensing, Authors, and Acknowledgements

 ## Installation
 There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
 The code should run with no issues using Python versions 3.*.

 ## Project Motivation
-Create a Github repository to share your code and data wrangling/modeling techniques, with a technical audience in mind in oder to create a blog post to share your questions and insights with a non-technical audience
+This project was done as part of Udacity's Data Science Nanodegree coursework.
+In it, I explore the 2019 and 2020 Stack Overflow Developer Survey, with the goal of create a Github repository to share your code and data wrangling/modeling techniques, with a technical audience in mind in oder to create a blog post to share your questions and insights with a non-technical audience

-For this project, I was interestested in using Stack Overflow data from 2019 to 2020 for Spain to better understand:
+For this project, I was interestested in a better understanding of:

 The ratio between men and women in the software developers comunity in Spain.